SMART Permission Tickets

 Scenario error error_description

-No tickets in assertion invalid_request "No permission tickets provided"
+Missing subject_token invalid_request "No permission ticket provided"

 Malformed ticket (not valid JWT) invalid_grant "Malformed permission ticket"